datacarpentry/image-processing/episodes/07-edge-detection.md

 > Navigate to the **Desktop/workshops/image-processing/07-edge-detection**
 > directory, and modify the **LaplacianEdge.py** program to perform edge
 > detection using the `cv2.Laplacian()` method.
 Comments inside the program
-> indicate where you should make your modifications.
+> indicate where you should make your modifications, and tell you the
+> parameters that the `cv2.Laplacian()` method takes.
 >
 > > ## Solution
 > >